ikarus-project/ikarus/docs/website/01_framework/localFunctions.md

 [\boldsymbol{B}]_{jk} =  B_{jk} = q_i A_{ijk} =  \frac{\partial^2 (q_i  f_i(\boldsymbol{\xi}))}{\partial \boldsymbol{x}_j\partial \boldsymbol{x}_k}
 $$

-where $\boldsymbol{q}$ is an arbitrary vector of the same size as $f$, i.e. it is the direction of the derivative in this case.
+where $\boldsymbol{q}$ is an arbitrary vector of the same size as $f$, i.e., it is the direction of the derivative in this case.
-$\boldsymbol{A}$ and $\boldsymbol{B}$ is simply the returned matrix and they do not have a special meaning.
+$\boldsymbol{A}$ and $\boldsymbol{B}$ are simply then the returned matrices and do not have any special meaning.
-If we would not pass the vector, the result would be a third order tensor for a vector valued function $f$.
+If a vector is not passed while evaluating the second derivative, the result would be a third-order tensor for a vector-valued function $f$.
-Therefore, in this case, we only do a direction derivative in the direction given by `along(q)` and then simply return a matrix.
+As a result, a direction derivative in the direction given by `along(q)` is computed to return a matrix $\boldsymbol{B}$ in this case.
-This helps for readablilty and for speed.
-See the [example](#example-dirichlet-energy) for details.
+This helps for both readability and performance.
+See the [example](#example-dirichlet-energy) later for more details.
 ## Derivatives w.r.t. coefficients and spatial derivatives
 Spatial derivatives and derivatives w.r.t. the coefficients can be combined.
 Therefore, it is legal to call